-DePaul welcomed a class of 2,459 new freshmen in fall 2016, a small decrease from last year's class of 2,519 students.
+DePaul welcomed a class of 2,542 new freshmen in fall 2017, a 3 percent increase from last year's class of 2,459 students.

-Enrollment increased by 3 percent in CDM, the second-largest college for freshman enrollment, 10 percent in CMN and 6 percent in Theatre.
-BUS continues to enroll the largest proportion of freshmen at 26 percent.
+Enrollment increased in all colleges with the exception of CMN.
+BUS continues to enroll the largest proportion of freshmen at 25 percent.

 By Academic Profile

-The freshman class of 2016 is strong on all measures of academic preparedness.
-The average high school GPA—the best predictor of academic success at DePaul—is 3.55, comparable with 3.56 in 2015 and down slightly from a record of 3.65 in 2013.
-About 11 percent of the freshman class, or 267 students, enrolled in the Honors Program in fall 2016, up from 238 students in 2015.
+The freshman class is strong on all measures of academic preparedness.
+The average high school GPA—the best predictor of academic success at DePaul—is 3.60, comparable up from 3.55 in 2016, and the second-highest in university history behind 3.65 in 2013.
+About 10 percent of the freshman class, or 247 students, enrolled in the Honors Program in fall 2017, compared with 267 students in 2016.

-In 2016, the average ACT composite score of all DePaul freshmen is 25.3,* a slight increase over last year's average of 25.2 .
+In 2017, the average ACT composite score of all DePaul freshmen is 25.3,* the same as last year.
 The middle 50 percent of the class scored between 22 and 28.
-Nationally, the average ACT composite score is 20.8.
+Nationally, the average ACT composite score is 21.0.